PaaS-TA/monitoring-pinpoint-buildpack/docs/framework-app_dynamics_agent.md

 Tags are printed to standard output by the buildpack detect script

 ## User-Provided Service
 When binding AppDynamics using a user-provided service, it must have name or tag with `app-dynamics` or `appdynamics` in it.
-The credential payload can contain the following entries.  **Note:** Credentials marked as "(Optional)" may be required for some versions of the AppDynamics agent.
-Please see the [AppDynamics Java Agent Configuration Properties][] for the version of the agent used by your application for more details.
+The credential payload can contain the following entries.

 | Name | Description
 | ---- | -----------
-| `account-access-key` | (Optional) The account access key to use when authenticating with the controller
+| `account-access-key` | The account access key to use when authenticating with the controller
-| `account-name` | (Optional) The account name to use when authenticating with the controller
+| `account-name` | The account name to use when authenticating with the controller
+| `host-name` | The controller host name
+| `port` | The controller port
+| `ssl-enabled` | Whether or not to use an SSL connection to the controller
 | `application-name` | (Optional) the application's name
-| `host-name` | The controller host name
 | `node-name` | (Optional) the application's node name
-| `port` | (Optional) The controller port
-| `ssl-enabled` | (Optional) Whether or not to use an SSL connection to the controller
 | `tier-name` | (Optional) the application's tier name

 To provide more complex values such as the `tier-name`, using the interactive mode when creating a user-provided service will manage the character escaping automatically.
-For example, the default `tier-name` could be set with a value of `Tier-$(expr "$VCAP_APPLICATION" : '.*instance_index[": ]*\([[:digit:]]*\).*')` to calculate a value from the Cloud Foundry instance index.
+For example, the default `tier-name` could be set with a value of `Tier-$(expr "${VCAP_APPLICATION}" : '.*instance_index[": ]*\([[:digit:]]*\).*')` to calculate a value from the Cloud Foundry instance index.

+**Note:** Some credentials were previously marked as "(Optional)" as requirements have changed across versions of the AppDynamics agent.
+Please see the [AppDynamics Java Agent Configuration Properties][] for the version of the agent used by your application for more details.

 ## Configuration
 For general information on configuring the buildpack, including how to specify configuration values through environment variables, refer to [Configuration and Extension][].